 This includes a glazed shiny appearance or cracks in the belt.
 A stretched belt that doesn’t sit tight to the pulleys or one that sits deep in the pulleys is also a sign of a worn belt.
 You must replace a worn belt with a new one.

-To check for a bad pulley bearing, slowing spin each pulley by hand.
+To check for a bad pulley bearing, slowly spin each pulley by hand.
 Feel for a restriction and listen for bearing noise.
 When you experience either of these symptoms, replace your pulley.

 Your engine can get overloaded when mowing at fast speeds causing your SCAG mower to give you a bad cut.
 Just like I mentioned above, an engine that doesn’t give you enough power can result in a bad mower cut.

 Additionally, slow down when operating on hills.
-Mowing at too fast of speeds can cause your mower to not cut all the grass or end up pushing it over instead of cutting it.
+Mowing at too fast of speed can cause your mower to not cut all the grass or end up pushing it over instead of cutting it.

 If you need a deck shell replacement, I recommend contacting your SCAG mower dealership and getting a quote for a replacement deck along with the labor charge to swap all the components over to a new deck shell.